Tax Foundation

-The Tax Foundation is an American think tank based in Washington, D.C.
-It was founded in 1937 by a group of businessmen in order to "monitor the tax and spending policies of government agencies".
-The Tax Foundation collects data and publishes research studies on U.S. tax policies at both the federal and state levels.
+The Tax Foundation is an international research think tank based in Washington, D.C. that collects data and publishes research studies on U.S. tax policies at both the federal and state levels.
 Its stated mission is to "improve lives through tax policy research and education that leads to greater economic growth and opportunity".
+The Tax Foundation describes itself as an "independent tax policy research organization".
+It is cited in the media as a nonpartisan or bipartisan organization, and is also described as business-friendly, conservative, and center-right.

-The Tax Foundation is organized as a 501(c)(3) tax-exempt non-profit educational and research organization, with three primary areas of research: the Center for Federal Tax Policy, the Center for State Tax Policy, and the Center for Legal Reform.
-The group is known for its annual reports such as Facts & Figures: How Does Your State Compare, which was first produced in 1941, and its "Tax Freedom Day" brochures, which it has produced since the early 1970s.
+The Tax Foundation is organized as a 501(c)(3) tax-exempt non-profit educational and research organization, with three primary areas of research: the Center for Federal Tax Policy, the Center for State Tax Policy, and the Center for Global Tax Policy.
+The group is known for its annual reports such as the State Tax Competitiveness Index, International Tax Competitiveness Index, and Facts & Figures: How Does Your State Compare, which was first produced in 1941.